return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/iwl-trans_h.rst

 num_rx_queues
     number of RX queues allocated by the transport;
     the transport must set this before calling \ :c:func:`iwl_drv_start`\

+iml_len
+    the length of the image loader

+iml
+    a pointer to the image loader itself

 dev_cmd_pool
     pool for Tx cmd allocation - for internal use only.